LandonPerkinsProsser/LandonPerkinsProsser/README.md

 - 👋 Hi, I’m @LandonPerkinsProsser, I work at Prosser.
+- 🧠 I want to become a master ROM hacker, and video game creator.
+Just like Ermelber and Notch.
 - 👀 I’m interested in Coding.
 - 🌱 I’m currently learning HTML, CSS, and Javascript.
 I know Python, with the Pygame, Tkinter, and the Pillow modules.
 - 📝 I use Pycharm and Visual Studio as my IDE.